Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Embodied-R1: Advancing Embodied Reasoning via RFT

-\item \textbf{OFG Data:} To enhance \alg's fine-grained understanding of functional object parts, we built a dataset of 40,000 functional grasping points.
-We leveraged the HandAL dataset~\cite{handaliros23}, which contains 212 real-world objects with meticulously annotated manipulable parts.
-We converted these part annotations into bounding boxes to serve as verification for the OFG tasks.
-Meanwhile, we used the GPT-4o model to rewrite function-related questions (e.g., “Which part should be held when using a knife to cut vegetables?”), enhancing the model’s ability to generalize its knowledge of object affordances.
+\item \textbf{OFG Data:} To cultivate \alg's fine-grained understanding of object affordances, we constructed a 40K-sample OFG dataset.
+We leveraged the HandAL dataset~\citep{handaliros23}, converting its meticulous annotations of manipulable parts into bounding boxes for ground-truth verification.
+To promote generalization, we then employed GPT-4o to generate a diverse set of function-related questions (e.g., ``Which part should be held when using a knife to cut vegetables?'') corresponding to these functional parts.

 \item \textbf{VTG Data:} We constructed an object-centric visual trace dataset that exclusively tracks the object's movement.
-The extraction pipeline follows the methodology of~\cite{yuan2025seeingdoingbridgingreasoning} and consists of three main steps: \circled{1} \textbf{Key Object Proposal:} Using GPT-4o to identify the primary object of interest for a given task. \circled{2} \textbf{KeyPoint Identification:} A self-supervised keypoint extractor~\cite{huang2024rekep}, in conjunction with Grounded-SAM~\cite{ren2024grounded}, is used to automatically identify the object's grasping point. \circled{3} \textbf{Point Tracking and Projection:} We used Cotracker3~\cite{karaev2024cotracker3} to compute the dense temporal visual trace originating from the keypoints.
+The extraction pipeline follows the methodology of~\citep{yuan2025seeingdoingbridgingreasoning} and consists of three main steps: \circled{1} \textbf{Key Object Proposal:} Using GPT-4o to identify the primary object of interest for a given task. \circled{2} \textbf{KeyPoint Identification:} A self-supervised keypoint extractor~\citep{huang2024rekep}, in conjunction with Grounded-SAM~\citep{ren2024grounded}, is used to automatically identify the object's grasping point. \circled{3} \textbf{Point Tracking and Projection:} We used Cotracker3~\citep{karaev2024cotracker3} to compute the dense temporal visual trace originating from the keypoints.
 Next, the trajectory is then downsampled into 8 equidistant discrete points and projected back onto the initial image, creating an ``image-visual trace'' pair.
 Notably, using multiple pre-trained vision models in the process inevitably introduces noise.
 We implemented rigorous rule-based filtering and continually validated our approach using a manually annotated test set.
 Based on this feedback, we iteratively refined the filtering criteria to improve the quality of the dataset. \end{itemize}